Aeronique/aerobytes-site/_posts/2026-03-30-homelab-ai-playbook.md

 ## 2. Know Your Data

 A model is only as good as what it is trained on.
-There are four pillars of data quality to keep in mind: accuracy, completeness, consistency, and timeliness.
+There are four pillars of data quality to keep in mind: **accuracy, completeness, consistency, and timeliness**.
 Is the data correct?
 Is anything missing?
 Does it follow a predictable format?
 Is it current enough to be useful?

 Beyond quality, you also need to think about bias.
 If your training data does not represent the people or scenarios your model will encounter in the real world, your outputs will reflect that gap.
-Check your data sources, document where they came from (this is called data provenance), and flag anything that looks skewed before you start building.
+Check your data sources, document where they came from (this is called data provenance), and flag anything that looks weird before you start building.

 ---